-National Security or Foreign Policy Interests:
+National Security or Foreign Policy Interests

-By the Department of State, if at any time the Department determines that continuation of all or part of the funding for a program should be suspended or terminated because such assistance is not consistent with the national security or foreign policy interests of the United States, or would be in violation of an applicable law.
-In such cases, the Department may, following notice to the recipient, suspend or terminate the award in whole or in part and prohibit the recipient from incurring additional obligations chargeable to the award other than those costs specified in the notice of suspension.
+By DOS, if at any time DOS determines that continuation of all or part of the funding for a program should be suspended or terminated because such assistance is not consistent with the national security or foreign policy interests of the United States, or would be in violation of an applicable law.
+In such cases, DOS may, following notice to the non-Federal entity, suspend or terminate the award in whole or in part and prohibit the non-Federal entity from incurring additional obligations chargeable to the award other than those costs specified in the notice of suspension.

-By Mutual Agreement:
+By Mutual Agreement

-When the Department of State wishes to terminate a project, the GO will issue, in writing, a termination notice to the recipient's authorized representative with a copy to the project manager and the GOR.
-The recipient may terminate their performance of a project in whole or in part.
+When DOS wishes to terminate a project, the GO will issue, in writing, a termination notice to the non-Federal entity's authorized representative with a copy to the project manager and the GOR.
+The non-Federal entities may terminate their performance of a project in whole or in part.
 When both parties agree that continuation of the project would not produce results commensurate with further expenditure of funds or for any other reason, the award may be terminated by mutual consent.
-The recipient may terminate the project after the authorized representative advises the GO in writing; and concurrently sends a copy to the GOR.
+The non-Federal entities may terminate the project after the authorized representative advises the GO in writing; and concurrently sends a copy to the GOR.
 Within 30 days after receipt of a request by either party for termination by mutual agreement, the other party will provide an appropriate written response.
 The two parties must agree upon the termination conditions, including the effective date, and, in the case of partial termination, the portion to be terminated.
-The recipient must not incur new obligations for the terminated portion after the effective date and must cancel as many outstanding obligations as possible.
-The Department will allow full credit to the recipient for the Federal share of the obligations that cannot be cancelled properly incurred by the recipient prior to termination.
+The non-Federal entity must not incur new obligations for the terminated portion after the effective date and must cancel as many outstanding obligations as possible.
+DOS will allow full credit to the non-Federal entities for the Federal Share of the obligations that cannot be cancelled properly incurred by the non-Federal entities prior to termination.

-For Cause:
+For Cause

-The Department of State reserves the right to terminate the award in whole or in part at any time before the project period end date, whenever it is determined that the recipient has failed to comply with the conditions of the award.
-However, if the Department determines in the case of partial termination that the reduced or modified portion of the award will not accomplish the purposes for which the award was made, it may terminate the award in its entirety.
+DOS reserves the right to terminate the award in whole or in part at any time before the project period end date, whenever it is determined that the non-Federal entities have failed to comply with the conditions of the award.
+However, if DOS determines in the case of partial termination that the reduced or modified portion of the award will not accomplish the purposes for which the award was made, it may terminate the award in its entirety.

-The Department must promptly notify the recipient in writing of the determination and reasons for the termination, together with the effective date.
-Payments made to the recipient or recoveries by the Department on awards terminated for cause must be in accordance with the legal rights and liabilities of the parties.
+DOS must promptly notify the non-Federal entities in writing of the determination and reasons for the termination, together with the effective date.
+Payments made to non-Federal entities or recoveries by DOS awards terminated for cause must be in accordance with the legal rights and liabilities of the parties.